 The Final Verdict

 A closer look at the information contained herein reveals that the answer to the question, “is saving $2000 good?” is a bold “yes.”
-Everyone who develops a saving objective will have to look at the big picture and the possible riches.
+Everyone who develops a saving objective must look at the big picture and the possible riches.
 Saving will not be easy; there will be sacrifices that the individual must make.
 Sticking to the goal right from the start is the way to go.

 Saving $2000 per month will eventually make you a millionaire if the money is invested properly, and the time frame is long enough.